Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Description of the bijection

 Again, we can think of this as adding a thorn to the the white vertices for each element of $[n]$ not included in $\mathbf{d}$.

 A similar construction is applied to add thorns to the black and grey vertices following the sequence of integers $\mathbf{d}'$ and $\mathbf{d}''$.
-Finally we remove all the labels to get the ordered bicolored thorn cactus tree $\tilde{\tau}$
+Finally we remove all the labels to get the cactus tree $\widetilde{\tau}$.